aiden-tepper/euphony-cli/README.md

 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a Pull Request.

-Please make sure your code adheres to the project's coding standards and passes all the tests.
+Please make sure your code adheres to the project's coding standards (undergraduate level or higher I suppose) and passes all the tests (feel free but not compelled to write tests).

 ## License